Raising your kids isn’t exactly cheap. Their expenses, from clothing to toys, take up a massive chunk of your household budget.

 What Can You Do with the Savings?

-Prioritize a financial essential, like an emergency fund, over non-essential expenses for your kids.
+Prioritize a financial essential, like an emergency fund or a family trust fund, over non-essential expenses for your kids.
 The stress that you’ll save yourself with a fully-stocked emergency fund will be well worth it.

 Without an emergency fund, you might not have enough to cover an urgent expense right away.
 You might have to consider an alternative, like a personal line of credit, to pay off the expense in a short amount of time.
 An approved personal line of credit would let you access credit when you need it, as long you have available credit and your account is in good standing, and make repayments through a regular billing cycle.
 And once you’ve made enough repayments and replenished your balance, you’d be free to access the credit again.

 Personal lines of credit shouldn’t be considered your first option in an emergency.
 That’s what an emergency fund is for.
 So, use your savings to start putting one together.